 - The Opioid Prescription - Informed Consent Sample Form* should be signed by the patient and kept on file at the medical practice office.

 - The Opioid Prescribing Rule - What You Need to Know contains information about the Opioid Prescribing Rule.

 - The VPMS Advisory Notice contains information regarding the Vermont Prescription Monitoring System.

-The documents have also been translated into Arabic, Burmese, French, Kirundi, Nepali, Somali, and Spanish to provide to new Vermonter patients.
+The documents above have been translated into Arabic, Burmese, French, Kirundi, Nepali, Somali, and Spanish to provide to new Vermonter patients.

 *Required by law to be distributed to patients receiving a new opioid prescription.

 The Prescription Drug Disposal page offers information on National Prescription Drug Take Back Days, permanent prescription drug disposal sites and free prescription medication mail-back envelopes.

 Screening, brief intervention and referral to treatment in a medical setting such as a primary care office, hospital emergency department, or community clinic is a comprehensive, integrated, public health approach to identify patients with substance use disorders and those at risk of developing them with the goal of reducing and preventing related health consequences, disease, accidents and injuries.